Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

-Table \ref{A-tab:DistrX} in e-Appendix shows the posterior median of the sample means and standard deviations of the covariates by subpopulation membership.
-As we can see in Table \ref{A-tab:DistrX}, families belonging to the subpopulation $\Uset$ have background characteristics relatively similar to families who belong to the subpopulation $\Usetm$, but are systematically different from families who belong to the subpopulation $\Usetp$: families belonging to $\Uset$ are younger, larger, comprise a higher number of children, and have a higher risk to comprise weak people (namely, pregnant women, breastfeeding women or disabled people) than families belonging to $\Usetp$.
-Moreover, families in $\Uset$ are in worse living and economic conditions than families in $\Usetp$ and their household head is more likely to be unemployed than the household head of families in $\Usetp$.
+Table~A12 in the e-Appendix shows the posterior median of the sample means and standard deviations of the covariates by subpopulation membership.
+As we can see in Table~A12 families belonging to the subpopulation $\Uset$ have, in general, background characteristics relatively similar to families who belong to the subpopulation $\Usetm$.
+The major difference between these two subpopulations concerns expenditures: families in $\Uset$ have, on average, much higher expenditures, and almost no families in $\Uset$ have zero expenditures.
+Families belonging to $\Uset$ are younger, larger, comprise a higher number of children, and are more likely to comprise vulnerable people (namely, pregnant women, breastfeeding women, or disabled people) than families belonging to $\Usetp$.
+Moreover, families in $\Uset$ are in worse living and economic conditions than families in $\Usetp$, and their household head is more likely to be unemployed than the household head of families in $\Usetp$.
+Table~A13 in the e-Appendix shows the posterior median of sample averages and standard deviations by eligibility status and some measure of covariate balance for families in $\Uset$.
+Table~A13 shows evidence that covariates are not well balanced between eligible and ineligible families in $\Uset$, and thus, we have conducted the analysis under our RD assumptions conditioning on the pre-treatment variables.